-Lewis Teague’s semi-parody of “Jaws” is much better than one may expect.
-The screenplay is surprisingly effective, the pace is snappy, the attack scenes are effective, and the whole thing moves at a brisk pace.
+Lewis Teague’s semi-parody of “Jaws” is much better than one might expect.
+The screenplay is surprisingly effective, the pace is snappy, the attack scenes are eerie, and the whole thing moves at a brisk pace.
 But mostly what makes this movie work is its underlying sense of humor: Nearly every scene has in-jokes or references to other genre properties, and none of it is obnoxious or heavy-handed.
 Additionally, the special effects, while a little on the hokey side, are charming and look terrific, in particular the alligator’s first ascent to the streets.
 This is pure, gleeful B-cinema, and it’s all the more winning for embracing its disrepute than attempting to pass itself off as anything other than what it is.

 Rating: ★★★ (out of 5)